djpohly/dwl/README.md

 - Protocols made trivial by wlroots
 - Implement the input-inhibitor protocol to support screen lockers (see https://github.com/djpohly/dwl/pull/132)
-- Implement the idle-inhibit protocol which lets applications such as mpv disable idle monitoring (see https://github.com/djpohly/dwl/pull/133)
 - Implement the text-input and input-method protocols to support IME once ibus implements input-method v2 (see https://github.com/ibus/ibus/pull/2256 and https://github.com/djpohly/dwl/pull/12)

 Feature *non-goals* for the main codebase include: